avmesquita/avmesquita/README.md

 When I'm not coding, I'm either cooking or studying philosophy/psicology or taking long walks around.

+I am a lucky man.
+I work with I love.

 <div align="center">
   <a href="https://stackexchange.com/users/3316144"><img src="https://stackexchange.com/users/flair/3316144.png" width="208" height="58" alt="profile for Andre Mesquita on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Andre Mesquita on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>
 </div>